vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 I stopped at the Berkeley Bowl opposite the Walgreens to buy some stuff, finishing checkout there at 3:59 PM.
 I then headed back home.

+## Aftereffects

+### Soreness at injection site

+I first took note of the soreness at the vaccine injection site at 7:07 PM on the day of the vaccine, noting "clear soreness on touch and slight soreness otherwise".
+As expected, the soreness was maximal over the bandage (so right around where the injection happened) but also it wasn't symmetrical around it -- it was more as I mved up my arm than as I moved down my arm.
+In fact, there was almost no soreness even on touch right below the bandage, but there was clearly some above the bandage.

+The soreness was not distracting, so unless I touched the area or directed my thoughts to it, it didn't get in my way.

+The soreness was also only a minor deterrent to sleeping on my right side that night.
+A little bit of care with posture to make sure that I was not putting too much weight on the bandaged area was enough to have a reasonably decent sleep even when on my right side.

+### Holistic fatigue

+I did observe a few interesting symptoms of holistic fatigue.

+Around 7:54 PM, after getting up briefly to check on the rice being cooked, I noticed that when I went back to sit, I fell rather rapidly on my chair, as if I was tired of standing (though I did not feel so tired that I couldn't stand up more, but it does seem like my body was erring on the side of trying to conserve energy).
+I also noted that I generally had more of a sitting affinity through the day, with a bit less of a desire to get up.
+However, by around 11:30 PM, the situation had improved, and I had no trouble finishing up post-meal cleanup and cleaning the rice container once I did get up.

+The next morning, when I woke up, I felt a bit tired at a level comparable to what one might feel after returning from exercise -- except that I hadn't actually done any exercise.
+The qualia were a little different than those of exercise, but the level of fatigue was comparable.

+### Light sensitivity

+When I put the light on around 7:54 PM, I felt more light sensitivity than usual (I generally have light sensitivty issues, but in the past year they have generally been pretty mild, without any acute manifestations and generally only starting to cause slight fatigue after extended periods of time).
+I suspect this increased light sensitivity was related to the fatigue and neck tightness after the vaccine.
+Fortunately, the light sensitivity subsided quickly, and didn't handicap me later that evening and at night.

+### Tightness in the back of the neck

+At 7:07 PM the day of the vaccine, I noticed slight tightness in the back of the neck.
+It's not totally out of the ordinary to experience this briefly even without a vaccine, so the role of the vaccine isn't clear.
+The feeling subsided.

+### Thirst

+When I got back from the vaccine, I noticed I was way thirstier than would be expected based on the temperature and the rest of my exertion.
+I continued to be a little thirstier than usual through the rest of the day, but not very notably so.

+### Hunger

+I noticed more hunger than usual (relative to the level of physical activity and temperature) for my second meal on 2025-03-21 as well as my first meal on 2025-03-22).
+The hunger also felt psychologically different than usual; it wasn't the post-exertion hunger or the "Warm up my body against the cold" hunger but the "it's safer to stock up because I might need it for my fight" hunger.

+### Urination

+I did not notice any significant changes to urination on the day of the vaccine.
+However, I did have an extra round of urination the next morning, and it had the qualia of "there are toxins I need to dump quickly".

+### Temperature and thermal sensitivity

+My temperature measurements taken the night of the vaccine appointment, around 1:27 AM (10 hours after the vaccine) were normal, in fact a bit on the low side (about 97 degrees Fahrenheit).
+I had no subjective sensation of fever.

+Overall, I would say my thermal sensitivity was about 2-3 degrees Fahrenheit off from usual, i.e., I behaved as if it was about 2-3 degrees Fahrenheit colder than it actually was.
+A larger gap could have led to chills, but this gap was small enough that at the ambient temperatures it caused no issues.